The Dream That Won't Let Go

 I was falling.

-But I wasn’t afraid.
+But I wasn’t scared.

 Not at first.

-Then the ground started rushing toward me.
-Too fast.
+Then, the ground started rushing toward me too fast.

-And then—I woke up.
+And then I woke up.

 The Aftermath

-But even after realizing I was awake, I couldn’t move.
+Even after realizing I was awake, I couldn’t move.
 I just lay there, staring at the ceiling, trying to convince myself it was over.

 But it wasn’t.